2023 Best Physics Bachelor's Degree Schools in the New England Region

 Request Information

-With a ranking of #7, Brandeis University did quite well on this year’s best schools for physics students working on their bachelor’s degree.
-Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+Brandeis University did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 Request Information

-With a ranking of #8, University of Massachusetts - Lowell did quite well on this year’s best schools for physics students working on their bachelor’s degree.
-Located in the suburb of Lowell, UMass Lowell is a public school with a fairly large student population.
+University of Massachusetts - Lowell landed the #8 spot in the 2023 rankings for the best bachelor’s degree physics programs.
+Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.

 The average amount in student loans that physics majors at UMass Lowell take out while working on their Bachelor's Degree is $25,198.